Licensed Clinical Psychologist in Burlington, Vermont

 PsychAtWork Magazine

 PsychAtWork Magazine extends my mission beyond the office—helping professionals, therapists, and community readers engage with topics in mental health, assessment, and professional growth.
 Articles explore emotional resilience, leadership, and therapy innovation, offering helpful perspectives grounded in research and real practice.
+Readers can use the magazine's search feature to find advice and real-world examples relevant to their needs.

 The magazine supports community health by making psychological insight accessible to all—bridging the gap between professionals and the public through reflective education.